History

 The Maine Owl Survey was started to look at the distribution and habitat preferences of Maine’s owl species.
 The Maine Owl Survey is a multi-year effort to record owl observations during the courtship and breeding season through playback surveys and monitored nest boxes.

-Collaborators: Dave Brinker of Project Owlnet, Eastern Maine Conservation Initiative, Maine Department of Inland Fisheries and Wildlife, and all the amazing volunteers that conduct surveys and install and monitor nest boxes
+Collaborators: Dave Brinker of Project Owlnet, Eastern Maine Conservation Initiative, Maine Department of Inland Fisheries and Wildlife, and all the amazing volunteers who conduct surveys and install and monitor nest boxes.